octobercms/docs/3.x/extend/resources/publishing-packages.md

 ### Incrementing the Version File

 In addition to tagging, you should also increment the version file found in your [plugin version file](../system/plugins.md) or [theme settings](../../cms/themes/settings.md).
-This file instructs the October CMS gateway about the latest version, and contains previous the version history.
+This file instructs the October CMS gateway about the latest version, and contains the previous version history.

 To help understand how this works:

-- The gateway use the version file found in the **default branch** of the repo.
+- The gateway uses the version file found in the **default branch** of the repo.
 - Composer will install and update using the **latest stable tag** of the repo.

 This means the version file in the default branch should always match the latest stable tag in Git.